graylan0/humoid-gui/README.md

 ## What's New in 1.0.0

 - **AI-Powered Conversations**: Dynamic conversations with AI, powered by the Llama natural language processing model.
-- **Database Integration**: Interactions stored in a SQLite database for persistence and analysis.
+- **Database Integration**: Interactions stored in a Vector database for persistence and analysis.
 - **Image Generation**: Generate images based on user inputs, adding a visual dimension to the interaction experience.